Marine Animals Regularly Seen In Plettenberg Bay…

 Exploitation and Protection

 The Southern Right Whale was so named because it was considered to be the ‘right’ whale to hunt.
-Its high yield of oil, it’s very silky baleen (the large food filter plates which hang from the roof of its mouth) a whale which floated in the water when killed and slow moving made it one of the most sought after and most ruthlessly hunted of all whale species.
+Its high yield of oil, it’s very silky baleen (the large food filter plates which hang from the roof of its mouth) a whale which floated in the water when killed and slow-moving made it one of the most sought after and most ruthlessly hunted of all whale species.
 Today, the Northern Right Whale is virtually extinct.
 In the Southern hemisphere, populations show a slow increase since international protection in 1935.
 There are estimated to be about 4 000-5 000 Southern Right Whales at present, with South Africa receiving the major percentage (approximately 2 300) visiting its coasts annually.
 Present populations of Southern Right Whales are about 10% of the initial estimated stocks before whaling started in the 18th century.

 Humpback Whale – Megaptera Novaengliae

-The humpback is a stocky animal with a rounded body narrowing to a slender tail stock; the pectoral fins are huge (Megaptera means “great wing”) and may be as much as a third of the total body length.
+The humpback is a stocky animal with a rounded body narrowing to a slender tailstock; the pectoral fins are huge (Megaptera means “great wing”) and may be as much as a third of the total body length.
 They reach up to 19 metres and 48 tonnes at maturity.
 Males produce melodious ‘songs’ that communicate over long distances underwater.
 Humpback whales are seen off our shores between May and December during their annual migration from their Antarctic feeding grounds to their breeding grounds off Mozambique and Madagascar.
-They can also be seen on their return journey, when they congregate off Robberg Peninsula where one can witness some awe-inspiring arial displays.
+They can also be seen on their return journey, when they congregate off Robberg Peninsula where one can witness some awe-inspiring aerial displays.
 They seldom feed during winter, relying on blubber reserves to sustain themselves.
 They feed on krill and small schooling fish.
 Exploitation and Protection Largely because of their tendency to frequent coastal waters, and their habitual return to the same regions each year, humpback whales have been exploited by commercial whalers all around the world.
-Humpbacks were hunted for their oil, meat and whalebone.
+Humpbacks were hunted for their oil, meat, and whalebone.
 Exploitation of the humpbacks’ prey also has negative impacts on the species; the depletion of the capelin stocks is of particular concern.
 During the 1970’s, many humpbacks died because of fishing nets; this is still a concern.
 Oil pollution is also a threat to this species.
-Most populations were drastically reduced by commercial whalers in the early part of the 19th century, leaving only between 5 and 10 per cent of the original stock remaining.
+Most populations were drastically reduced by commercial whalers in the early part of the 19th century, leaving only between 5 and 10 percent of the original stock remaining.
 In the North Pacific, it is estimated that as many as 15,000 humpbacks existed prior to 1900.
 The population was truly decimated to fewer than 1,000 individuals before an international ban on commercial whaling was instituted in 1964.
 In spite of their recent strides towards recovery, humpbacks continue to be designated as an endangered species.
 The humpback whale has been protected by the International Whaling Commission since 1955 in the North Atlantic and since 1965 in the North Pacific.
 During the 1980’s, the inhabitants of western Greenland were still hunting humpbacks, but they were limited to 10 whales per year.

 Orca – Orcinus Orca

 Unmistakable in appearance the Orca is the largest of the dolphin family, with a robust and graceful body boldly marked in glossy black and white.
-The dorsal fin is very large, jutting upwards in males whilst the females curves backwards and is smaller; they can grow up to 9.4 metres in length.
+The dorsal fin is very large, jutting upwards in males whilst the female curves backwards and is smaller; they can grow up to 9.4 metres in length.
 They are most common in the Antarctic and sub-Antarctic although they are spotted off our coast periodically.
 Their diet resembles that of the great white shark both as a predator and in its range of food types.

 They are carnivorous and eat fish (including sharks and even great whites), squid, seabirds, seals, turtles, dolphins, and whales.
 They feed co-operatively in groups of up to twenty, even harassing and killing baleen whales (the largest recorded being a Blue whale which can measure up to 25 metres in length, the average weighing 100 tonnes).